 If we find that your situation includes inflammation, bleeding gum tissue, overgrowth of tartar or dental calculus, removal of the full arch All-on-4 restoration will be required and a more frequent hygiene recall interval will be prescribed.

-Costs of All-On-4 Full Arch Hybrid Maintenance
+What are the costs of All-On-4 Full Arch Hybrid Maintenance?

 You will need to attend a routine care appointment each year no different than someone with a healthy natural dentition.
 The recall examination will specific for your implant case and will include observation and characterization of the tissues around your implants.
 X-Ray pictures of each implant will be taken annually and one radiograph is needed for each implant.
 A minimum of four radiographs are necessary for each arch.
 Finally, the dental prophylaxis will be completed to include polishing of the teeth and acrylic or zirconia of the super structure.